Hypnobirthing Didn't Fix My Fear of Giving Birth. Here's Why - And What Actually Helps.

 Before you worry about how to breathe during contractions, address the trauma that's making the idea of contractions terrifying.
 This might be trauma-focused CBT, EMDR, or another trauma-specific therapy.

-The goal isn't to eliminate all anxiety about birth.
-Some nerves are normal and even protective.
-The goal is to stop being terrorised by trauma responses.
+The goal isn't to feel nothing about labour.
+Some nerves are normal and even helpful.
+The goal is to stop being ruled by something that happened in the past.

 Hi, I’m Aleksandra!